Jhedie/AzureLabs/README.md

 ### [Azure Container Registry]

 1. [Create Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli)
     - Create azure container registry instance and push container image into the registry

 2. [Prepare a geo-replicated Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-prepare-registry)

    - Preparation
       - Created a azure container registry and replicated in another region
       - Cloned a sample web application that serves an HTML page that displays the region from which the image was deployed by Azure Container Registry.
       - built docker image and pushed to ACR which should show in both regions.
-- Deployment:
-  -

    - Issues discovered: Project uses .NET version 2 which is not [compatible](https://github.com/NuGet/Home/issues/12227#issuecomment-1548221158) on M1 chips.
 Switch to different OS to save time.

 ### Resources: